 - When prompted to do so, select the Academic – Total Headcount license type

-- Lab computers: select the Concurrent license (see below for more installation instructions)
+- Departmental or ITS Lab Computers: select the Concurrent license (see below for more installation instructions)

 - You will be prompted which products you would like to install.
 Most people install MATLAB and all the toolboxes, but you can remove some items to reduce the disk space needed.
 Make sure "License Manager" is unchecked since this is just for server installations.